Weather, Family Fun, and Backpacking -The Best Yellowstone Guide

 Old Faithful is arguably the park´s most well-known and famous feature.
 Especially during the summer months, thousands of people line up to see it´s timed explosions.
 The park has even built bleachers too help accommodate the crowds but if you don´t get there on time, chances are that you´ll be trying to see the eruption over the head of someone in front of you.

-For a more “private” showing of and Old Faithful eruption, simply walk around to the back of the geyser along the boardwalk.
+According to OutdoorTag, for a more “private” showing of and Old Faithful eruption, simply walk around to the back of the geyser along the boardwalk.
 From there, you can leisurely hang your feet over the boardwalk and watch Old Faithful erupt without all the fanfare of hundreds of other tourists crowded around you.

 Get a Private View of Yellowstone´s Grand Canyon